Scottish wildcat: Conservation

 The Scottish wildcat was given protected status under the United Kingdom's Wildlife and Countryside Act 1981.
 Since 2007, it has been listed in the U.K. Biodiversity Action Plan as a priority species.

-Feral cats can be killed throughout the year.

-The Scottish Wildcat Conservation Action Plan was developed by the Scottish Wildcat Conservation Action Group (SWCAG), which set national action priorities and defined responsibilities of agencies and funding priorities for the group's conservation efforts between 2013 and 2019.
+The Scottish Wildcat Conservation Action Plan was developed by the Scottish Wildcat Conservation Action Group, which set national action priorities and defined responsibilities of agencies and funding priorities for the group's conservation efforts between 2013 and 2019.
 Its implementation is coordinated by Scottish Natural Heritage.

 In the wild, efforts to conserve wildcats include neutering feral cats and euthanizing diseased feral cats to prevent hybridization and the spread of disease.

 By 2014, the project members had researched nine potential action areas, settling on six, which were considered as having the highest likelihood of conservation success, with work planned beginning in 2015: Morvern, Strathpeffer, Strathbogie, Strathavon, Dulnain and the Angus Glens.
-An area of the remote and largely undisturbed Ardnamurchan Peninsula was designated a Scottish wildcat sanctuary, a project of The Aspinall Foundation and scientist Paul O'Donoghue.
-Part of their effort involves neutering local domestic cats to prevent breeding with wildcats.
+An area of the remote and largely undisturbed Ardnamurchan Peninsula was designated a Scottish wildcat sanctuary.

 In 2018, the official efforts fell under the auspices of Scottish Wildcat Action, a coalition including government and academic institutions, with an updated list of five priority areas: Strathbogie, the Angus Glens, Northern Strathspey, Morvern and Strathpeffer.
-In 2019, a report for Scottish Wildcat Action found that the wildcat population in Scotland was no longer viable and the species was at the verge of extinction.
+As of 2019, the wildcat population in Scotland was considered no longer viable and at the verge of extinction.

+In 2023, NatureScot approved a license for release of captive-bred wildcats into the Cairngorms region during the summer of that year.
+The first of 19 cats were released in early June 2023.
+In spring 2024, at least two of the cats released the previous year gave birth to kittens.
+By August 2025 35 cats had been released, with a reported total of seven births in 2024 and five in 2025.
+Plans are being made to expand the successful reintroduction project.

 In captivity

 A captive breeding programme for the Scottish wildcat has been established in the frame of the Scottish Wildcat Conservation Action Plan, with wild-caught individuals that pass genetic and morphological tests to be considered wildcats with less than 5% hybridization.
 Participating institutions include the Alladale Wilderness Reserve, Chester Zoo, British Wildlife Centre, Port Lympne Wild Animal Park, Highland Wildlife Park, New Forest Wildlife Park and Aigas Field Centre.

-This captive breeding programme has drawn criticism from animal-rights organizations like the Captive Animals Protection Society, which stated that the breeding programme has "little to do with conservation and everything to do with these zoos stocking their cages".
+This captive breeding programme has drawn criticism from the Captive Animals Protection Society, an organization opposed to the existence of zoos, which stated the opinion that the breeding programme has "little to do with conservation and everything to do with these zoos stocking their cages".

 Six kittens were born at the Highland Wildlife Park in 2015.

 From 2011 to 2016, there have been 15 surviving Scottish wildcat kittens born at the Highland Wildlife Park.

 As of December 2016, around 80 Scottish wildcats were in captivity.